MyBord/mybord-server/docs/projectManagement.md

 * dev dependencies do not get pruned when pushed to heroku because flag is not 'produciton'
 * add styling to index.html landing page
 * add a heroku-postbuild command?
+* we should cache the card data for the two requests - initiateYoutubeCard and createYoutubeCard

 ### D. Low